-The amounts due to and from companies related through common control (\$0.73 million and \$19.27 million respectively) are due on demand, with the exception of approximately \$6.23 million due to CLAC from Gibbons Management Services Limited ("GMSL").
+The amounts due to and from companies related through common control (\$nil and \$16.6 million respectively) are due on demand, with the exception of approximately \$5.7 million due to CLAC from Gibbons Management Services Limited ("GMSL").
 GMSL is a wholly owned subsidiary of EGL, which is also the sole shareholder of CG.
 This amount was structured in 2016 into individual loan notes with varying maturities through to 2045.
 Interest on the notes are settled monthly with the settlement of any maturing notes occurring on June 30th of the year for which they become due.
 The balances due from GMSL bears interest at rates varying from 3% to 5.75% per annum.
 Included in the Group's investment income is net interest income received from GMSL.
 Balances with all other related parties are non-interest bearing.

-Source: 2020 Audited Financial Statements prepared under IFRS.
+Source: 2022 Audited Financial Statements prepared under IFRS.